Ghost-Lands/Windrose-Server-Control/README.md

 ## Auto-Update

-Every 3 hours the GUI checks for Windrose server updates via SteamCMD.
+Every 3 hours the Windrose Server Control checks for Windrose server updates via SteamCMD.
 When triggered it stops the server, runs the update, and restarts automatically.
 You can also trigger a manual update anytime with the **↑ update** button.

 SteamCMD is detected automatically in common locations.
 If not found you will be prompted to enter the path on first launch.